 How to make an Ivy DIY Topiary using a Grapevine Wreath

-1. First cover the bottom of the tureen with stones then add potting soil until the tureen is 3/4 full.
-Then add water to moisten the soil.
+Cover the bottom of the tureen with a layer of small stones for drainage.
+Add potting soil until the tureen is 3/4 full.
+Moisten the soil with water.

-2. Remove each ivy plant from the flower pot it came in and plant the four plants in the potting soil.
-Plant the base of the pothos beneath the soil while allowing the ivy leaves to gracefully crown the top.
-Be sure to use the two plants with the longest “legs/stems” for the sides.
-These longer pieces are wrapped around the wreath to begin forming the topiary.
+Remove each ivy plant from its original pot.
+Plant all four ivy plants in the prepared soil.
+Ensure the base of each ivy plant is beneath the soil, while allowing the leaves to gracefully crown the top.
+Position the two plants with the longest stems on opposite sides of the tureen, as these will be used to wrap around the wreath.

-4. Once the wreath is secured simply weave the ivy around the wreath.
-For this ivy topiary, I did not need to use the floral string or garden twine as the ivy easily wrapped around the wreath without the extra support.
+Shape With the wreath secured, gently weave the ivy stems around it.
+Start with the longest stems from the plants on the sides.
+For this ivy topiary, additional support from floral string or garden twine wasn’t necessary, as the ivy easily wrapped and held onto the wreath.

 How to Care for Your Ivy Topiary